-- A. The CM shall be responsible for training coordination and scheduling and ultimately for ensuring that training is complete. - B. Owner will be responsible for overseeing and approving the adequacy of the training of Owner personnel for commissioned equipment. - 1.
+- A. The CM shall be responsible for training coordination and scheduling and ultimately for ensuring that training is complete. - B. The CxA will be responsible for overseeing and approving the adequacy of the training of Owner personnel for commissioned equipment. - 1.
 Levels of training modules to be provided: - a.
-I Overview level: An introductory or entry level of training including general features and overview of a system or equipment with related operation procedures.
-See Div 1, Section 01 79 00, Training module 4-operations and 2-documentation. - II User level: A more in-depth level of training including specific features and functions of a system or equipment, related operation and maintenance, and interaction with other systems and equipment.
-See Div 1, Section 01 79 00, training module 1-basis of system design, 2-documentation, 3-emergencies, 6troubleshooting, and 8-repair, - c.
-III Support level: An advanced level of technical training for maintenance and repair support staff including classroom plus hands-on comprehensive instruction with review of components, schematics, wiring diagrams and functions of a system or equipment, and related service, troubleshooting, repair and recommended spare parts.
-See Div 1, Section 01 79 00, training module 5-adjustment, 6-troubleshooting, 7-maintenance, and 8-repair. - 2.
+I Overview level: An introductory or entry level of training including general features and overview of a system or equipment with related operation procedures. - b.
+II User level: A more in-depth level of training including specific features and functions of a system or equipment, related operation and maintenance, and interaction with other systems and equipment. - c.
+III Support level: An advanced level of technical training for maintenance and repair support staff including classroom plus hands-on comprehensive instruction with review of components, schematics, wiring diagrams and functions of a system or equipment, and related service, troubleshooting, repair and recommended spare parts. - 2.
 Instructor capabilities shall be commensurate with level of instruction required.
-Instructor qualifications shall be submitted to Owner and CxA for review prior to training. - 3.
-In addition to these general requirements, the specific training requirements of Owner personnel by Subs and vendors is specified in Divisions 1, 21, 22, 23, 25, 26, 27 and 28. - 4.
-Each Sub and vendor responsible for training shall submit a written training plan to the Owner and CxA for review and approval prior to training.
+Instructor qualifications shall be submitted to Owner and CxA for review prior to training. - In addition to these general requirements, the specific training requirements of Owner personnel by Subcontractors and vendors is specified in Divisions 1, 03, 05, 07, 08, 21, 22, 23, 25, 26, 27 and 28. - 4.
+Each Sub-contractor and vendor responsible for training shall submit a written training plan to the CxA for review and approval prior to training.
 The plan shall include the following elements: - a.
 Equipment (included in training) - b.
 Intended audience - c.
 Location of training - d.
 Objectives - e.
 Subjects covered (description, duration of discussion, special methods, etc.) - f.
 Duration of training on each subject - g.
-Instructor name and qualifications for each subject
+Instructor name and qualifications for each subject - h.

-- h.
 Methods (classroom lecture, video, site walk-through, actual operational demonstrations, written handouts, etc.) - 5.
-The Owner shall determine if the training was satisfactorily completed, including attending some of the training, etc.
+All training sessions shall be recorded by the contractor and backed-up on DVD or flash drive for delivery to Owner after completion of training.
+The recordings shall be organized by specification section.